Seven Up Ads

 1

-Full color 9 1/2" x 13" ad for this cool, fresh soft drink.
-The ad has a picture of a group of young people who, with their bottles of Seven-Up, are enjoying a hay ride.
+Full color 9 1/2" x 13" ad for Seven-Up Soft Drink.
+The ad has a picture of a group of young people who, with their bottles of Seven-Up, are enjoying a hay ride driven by one of their parents.
 They are paired off and the couple in the foreground of the picture are also holding a guitar and a harmonica in addition to their bottles of Seven-Up.
-The ad headline reminds you to "'fresh up' with Seven-Up!
+The ad headline shouts out to "'fresh up' with Seven-Up!
 The All-Family Drink!".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It then says that "Here's autumn fun: a clear night, a harvest moon, and plenty of sparkling, crystal-clear 7-Up.
+For 7-Up is a favorite with all ages...so pure, so good, so wholesome that old folks, young folks, all folks can enjoy it often.
+You like it - it likes you!".
+At the bottom of this ad there is some intentional pushing when it claims that you can "Buy it by the CASE or in the new and handy 7-Up Family Pack of 24 bottles!
+Easy-lift center handle!
+Space saving!
+Family supply!".

 September 22, 1952